cmiles74/Hangman/README.md

 * "-h" or "--help" will provide usage information
 * "-d" or "--dictionary" let you set the path to the word dictionary
 * "-n" or "--number" allows you to specify the number of games to play
+* "-g" or "--guesses" sets the maximum wrong guesses allowed
 * "-s" or "--solutions" lets you provide a comma separated list of solutions